YU-Anthony/Leetcode_tutorial/indexes/Sliding-Window.md

 |[340.
 Longest Substring with At Most K Distinct Characters](https://leetcode.cn/problems/longest-substring-with-at-most-k-distinct-characters/)|[Link](https://github.com/YU-Anthony/Leetcode_tutorial/blob/main/files/problems1_500/340.%20Longest%20Substring%20with%20At%20Most%20K%20Distinct%20Characters.md)| <font color=yellow> `Medium` </font>|`Amazon`,`Google`|
 |[424.
 Longest Repeating Character Replacement](https://leetcode.com/problems/longest-repeating-character-replacement/)|[Link](https://github.com/YU-Anthony/Leetcode_tutorial/blob/main/files/problems1_500/424.%20Longest%20Repeating%20Character%20Replacement.md)| <font color=yellow> `Medium` </font>|`Amazon`,`Google`,`ByteDance`,`Uber`|

+## Sliding window 英文话术
+calculate the sum of a contiguous subarray, we can utilize the sum of the previous subarray.
+For this, consider each subarray as a Sliding Window of size ‘k.’
+To calculate the sum of the next subarray, we need to slide the window ahead by one element.
+So to slide the window forward and calculate the sum of the new position of the sliding window, we need to do two things:

+- Subtract the element going out of the sliding window, i.e., subtract the first element of the window.
+- Add the new element getting included in the sliding window, i.e., the element coming right after the end of the window.